 Of course, you should add my favorite fruit to any of your smoothies!
 Avocados not only create a great texture to smoothies, but they also add healthy fats, fiber, and protein.
 Avocados also contain essential nutrients like potassium, folate, and vitamin K. #Avocadolove forever!

-Unsweetened green tea pairs really well with citrus in smoothies, add a natural antioxidant boost, and is a tasty alternative to liquids with a higher sugar content.
+Unsweetened green tea pairs really well with citrus in smoothies, add a natural antioxidant boost, and is a tasty alternative to liquids with higher sugar content.
 If you want the added benefit of antioxidants without actually brewing tea, a teaspoon of matcha will add a bit of caffeine as well as antioxidants, amino acids, and chlorophyll.
-More info on tea here.

 This won’t necessarily lower sugar content, but cinnamon is a natural blood sugar stabilizer and combines will with fruit sugars in smoothies.
 Cinnamon goes well with most smoothies, so I’ll always put in about 1/4 teaspoon ground cinnamon to all of my smoothies and throughout the day for a little Optimizer Option.